Transfer Students for Credit Courses

 No. The college only transfers the course and credit hours (based on a semester scale).
 Your transfer GPA may be used in determining the transferability of coursework.
 See the PSC Transfer Coursework Guide for additional information.

-Prairie State College accepts transfer coursework from regionally accredited institutions.
-Coursework is not accepted from institutions that are not regionally accredited.
-PSC offers two year associate level degrees and certificates.
-The College accept freshman and sophomore level coursework (100 – 200 level).
+Prairie State College accepts transfer coursework from nationally and regionally accredited institutions.
+Coursework from non-accredited institutions is not accepted.
+PSC offers two-year associate level degrees and certificates.
+The College accepts freshman to junior level coursework (100 – 300 level).
+Acceptable 300 level coursework will be considered towards the completion of Associate in Applied Science degrees and certificates on an individual basis.

 Courses not considered to be college level, such as developmental or remedial will be used to determine placement and the completion of prerequisites.
 Coursework will not transfer if the student repeated the transfer course at PSC (see repeat policy for additional information).